 First Amendment Activities

-A small group is defined as “25 people or less.”
-A small group is not required to obtain a First Amendment Permit if they are located within a park designated First Amendment site and have no more than leaflets, booklets and/or hand held signs.
-A permit is required for any small group that:
+A small group, which is defined by 36 CFR §2.51(b)(1) as a group of “25 people or less,” is not required to obtain a Special Use Permit for First Amendment activity if they are located within a park designated First Amendment location (see below).
+A permit is required for any group that:

-- wants to hold a demonstration or distribute and/or sell printed matter somewhere outside a designated First Amendment area
+- Wishes to hold a demonstration or distribute and/or sell printed matter somewhere outside of a designated First Amendment area

-- wants to use equipment (i.e. tables, banners, platforms, etc.) even if it is within a designated area
+- Wishes to use equipment (i.e. tables, banners, platforms, etc.) even if it is within a designated area

-- is merely an extension of another group already availing itself of the 25 person maximum
+- Is merely an extension of another group already availing itself of the 25 person small group permit exception

-- wants to guarantee they will have priority for the use of a location, including the designated First Amendment areas
+- Wishes to guarantee they will have priority for the use of a location, including the designated First Amendment areas

-A large group is defined as “more than 25 people” and is required to obtain a First Amendment Permit even if they are utilizing a park designated First Amendment site.
+A group of more than 25 people is required to obtain a Special Use Permit for First Amendment activities even if they are utilizing a park designated First Amendment site.

-There are no permit fees associated with First Amendment permits.
-Application form
+There are no cost recovery fees associated with First Amendment permits.